It was Monday we got the whale. It breathed and blinked. We pushed it. But even two hundred of us couldn’t budge a whale.

 There are things you learn from, camping trips you learn how much loneliness you can take, shopping for one, taking up your parents’ mortgage.
 We left him in his van.
 I hiked back up the beach to my place.
 I waved to Brady.
 I waved to the whale.
 Did it care?
 It sang all night.

 Next morning Brady proposed to Vanessa.
 He got he roof of his van and shouted it through megaphone.
 (He’s a summertime lifeguard.)
 It woke damned near everybody up.
 But if you live by the beach, you better live by the beach.
 We brought our chairs and tables.
 We put a pastor (can’t remember his name) on a little step by the whale, two feet from its mouth.

 Brady and Vanessa spent their first night of marital bliss under a whale.
 They slept in Brady’s van.
-Brady insisted he aimed to keep his word.
+Brady insisted he keep his word.
 He was a new man since the whale, the whale’d turned him around.
 Things do that.
 Whales do that.
 He always looked afraid of the ocean, like he wasn’t meant for the beach, like he wanted to move.
 Now he knew where he stood.
 He was a shaky man.

 “A god has come down and died on our beach,” as the Siuslaw had put it.
 Tourists poured in.
 Californians came in winter coats.
 They bought everything.
 We ran out of things to sell.
 I sold all my little lighthouses then I started selling fishing nets.
 Sarah Mae sold all her china, anything with whales or boats or fish.
 Brady sold all his bottled sloops, even ones he hadn’t finished.